Paul Richard Reuschel

 - High School Central High School (Camp Point)

 - Born January 12, 1947 in Quincy, IL USA

 The older brother of Rick Reuschel, pitcher Paul Reuschel played at Western Illinois University and was drafted three times (by the Cincinnati Reds, Washington Senators, and California Angels) before being selected by and signing with the Chicago Cubs in 1968.
 Initially a starter, he won 11 games for the Quincy Cubs in 1969 and notched 10 victories for the San Antonio Missions.
-He reached the AAA level with the Wichita Aeros in 1972 and spent nearly four years with the club, leading the American Association with 15 saves in 1974.
+He reached the Triple A level with the Wichita Aeros in 1972 and spent nearly four years with the club, leading the American Association with 15 saves in 1974.

 After parts of four years with Chicago, Reuschel was traded to the Cleveland Indians for Dennis DeBarr during the 1978 season.
 He remained with the Tribe through the 1979 season, after which he hung up his cleats.